obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

 ### What keywords may I type to make auto-suggest write the emoji for me?

 Here is the complete set of all available text that is added to the auto-suggest menu, with dates that would be generated when used on 11th July 2022.

+As you type, the options are filtered.
+For example, if you haven't yet added any dates to the task, typing `du` would then offer:

+- `📅 due date`
+- `⏳ scheduled date`

+Similarly, you can type some fraction of the word `start` (of whatever length is needed by the 'Minimum match length' setting) and you will get a suggestion to turn it into the emoji.
+Pressing `<enter>` then immediately adds the start emoji: 🛫.

 | Searchable Text         | Text that is added         |
 | ----------------------- | -------------------------- |